lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

     # True for faster processing.
 Set to False if you get video related errors.
     use_frame_count_metadata: False

+  # active learning
+  active_learning:
+    task_name: ''
+    score_name: 'uncertainty_margin'

+  # object level
+  object_level:
+    # Name of the object prediction task which contains all the object annotations.
+    task_name: ''
+    # Name of the additional crop dataset on the Lightly Platform.
+A new dataset
+    # is created if no dataset with this name exists.
+    crop_dataset_name: ''

   # Upload report to the Ligthly platform.
   upload_report: True
   # The number of retained/removed image pairs shown in the report.
   n_example_images: 6